Extremal digraphs for open neighbourhood location-domination and identifying codes: Structural properties of extremal digraphs

 We can observe the following.

 \begin{proposition} If there is a vertex $v$ in a locatable digraph $D$ which is neither domination-forced nor location-forced, then $V(D)\setminus\{v\}$ is an OLD set of $D$. \end{proposition} \begin{proof} Since $v$ is not domination-forced, every vertex of $D$ has an in-neighbour in $V(D)\setminus\{v\}$.
-Moreover since $v$ is not location-forced, for every pair $z,w$ of distinct vertices in $D$, there is a vertex in $V(D)\setminus\{v\}$ in the symmetric difference $N^-(z)\ominus N^-(w)$, which therefore distinguishes $z$ and $w$. \end{proof}
+Moreover, since $v$ is not location-forced, for every pair $z,w$ of distinct vertices in $D$, there is a vertex in $V(D)\setminus\{v\}$ in the symmetric difference $N^-(z)\ominus N^-(w)$, which therefore distinguishes $z$ and $w$. \end{proof}

-Proposition~\ref{prop:all-forced} implies that in any locatable digraph $D$ of order $n$ with $\gamma_{OL}(D)=n$, every vertex is domination-forced or location-forced (or both).
-(In fact we will show in Proposition~\ref{propblueblue} that if $\gamma_{OL}(D)=n$, no vertex could be both domination-forced and location-forced.)
+Proposition~\ref{prop:all-forced} implies that in any extremal digraph $D$, every vertex is domination-forced or location-forced (or both).
+(In fact, we will show in Proposition~\ref{propblueblue} that no vertex of $D$ could be both domination-forced and location-forced.)

 We get a direct corollary of Proposition~\ref{prop:all-forced}, which will be used several times in the proofs of Section~\ref{sec:trees}.